The Best Vegan Protein Sources to Stay Healthy and Energized

 Vegan protein source #3: Lentils

-Of all the pulses (the dried seeds of the legume family), lentils are the richest source of protein with 9 grams in just ½-cup.
+Of all the pulses (the dried seeds of the legume family), lentils are the richest source of protein with 9 grams in just half a cup.
 These unsung heroes of vegan cuisine are quick-cooking, which makes them perfect for busy weeknight dinners.
 Lentils are a great addition to slow cooker dishes, so cook up a batch over the weekend.
 You can also add cooked lentils to salads, soups, or sandwiches.
-Lentils provide 43 percent of your daily need for folate, and, better still, pulses can help you lose weight.
+Lentils provide 43 percent of your daily need for folate.

 Vegan protein source #2: Peanuts